Marge Callaghan: Career

 Callaghan entered the league in 1944 with the Minneapolis Millerettes, playing for them one year before joining the Fort Wayne Daisies (1945–48), South Bend Blue Sox (1949), Peoria Redwings (1950-'51) and Battle Creek Belles (1951).
 As a rookie, she hit .182 while playing third base.
 She improved to .196 in 1945 and reached the playoffs, but Fort Wayne lost to the Rockford Peaches in the final series, four to one games.
 In 1946 she batted .188 with a .355 on-base percentage, including career-highs in stolen bases (80) and walks (88), while tying for sixth in runs scored (70).

 Callaghan enjoyed a good season in 1947 while moving to second base, when she hit .201 with a .331 OBP and 57 stolen bases, and belted her third and last career home run.
 She slipped to .187 and 42 steals in 1948, but set a career-high .945 fielding percentage.
 During the playoffs, she hit .123 with one homer and five runs, as the Daisies lost again to Rockford in the finals, four to one games.
 In 1949 she hit .169 with South Bend and made her last playoff appearance.
-She batted .157 for Peoria in 1950, and returned to third base in 1951. her last year in the league.
+She batted .157 for Peoria in 1950, and returned to third base in 1951, her last year in the league.
 She divided her playing time between Peoria and Battle Creek, hitting a career-high .236 with 26 steals and a .339 OBP.

 Legacy

 The 1992 film A League of Their Own is about the first season of the All-American Girls Professional Baseball League.
 While the film does not use real names, filmmaker Penny Marshall seemed to be aiming for realism, as her film includes fake newsreel footage and pseudo-documentary present day scenes at the beginning and end of the fictitious story.
 A League of Their Own itself was inspired by the 1987 documentary of the same title, written and produced by Kelly Candaele, one of the five sons of the aforementioned Helen Callaghan.
 Candaele also collaborated with Kim Wilson in the story for the film.
-The AAGPBL players were relatively unknown until the Marshall's film was exhibited for the first time.
+The AAGPBL players were relatively unknown until Marshall's film was exhibited for the first time, generating renewed interest in the league.